 Roasted Brussels Sprout Bowl Recipe Ingredients and Substitutions

-- Quinoa – I used quinoa as a base for these bowls because it’s quick and easy to make and I always have it on hand.
+- Quinoa – I used quinoa as a base for these bowls because it’s quick and easy to make, and I always have it on hand.
 You could also use rice or another grain of choice.

-- Brussels Sprouts – I used fresh brussels sprouts that I trimmed and then cut in half.
+- Brussels Sprouts – I used fresh Brussels sprouts that I trimmed and then cut in half.
 If you can’t find Brussels sprouts, broccoli or diced cabbage would also work.

-- Sweet Potato – Sweet potato is a great veggie for roasting and goes well with the Brussels sprouts.
+- Sweet Potato – Sweet potato is a great veggie for roasting and goes well with Brussels sprouts.
 It adds color, sweetness and nutrients to the recipe.
-Butternut squash could be used in its place, if desired.
+Butternut squash could be used in place, if desired.

 How To Make Roasted Veggie Quinoa Bowls With Honey Mustard Dressing